RT Systems WCS-9700

 The Radio Programmer Is for so Much More than Just Memory Management.

-Next, make all the connections between the radio and the computer and complete Communications | Get data from radio.
+Make the connection between the radio and the computer.
+Complete Communications | Get data from radio.
 This “syncs” the radio and computer.
 Even if the radio is not yet set up with memory channels, there are details that the programmer needs to get from the radio.

 Start setting up details for your radio in a “factory fresh” file (File|New) or in the file that was created when you did Communications | Get data from the radio.
 Begin by entering a receive frequency (that will be the frequency published for the repeater).
 When you press Enter or Tab to leave the Receive frequency field, the program will complete details for the channel.
 Then customize Name and Tone to match the details you have for that local repeater.